Pursue excellence in reformed theology

 We strive to prepare ministers, church leaders, and laypeople to serve Christ’s church with knowledge, wisdom, and devotion.

-As we build on the foundations laid by generations of faithful believers, the GTA looks to the future with hope and purpose.
+As we build on the foundations laid by generations of faithful believers, the RTA looks to the future with hope and purpose.
 We invite you to join us in this journey of faith, learning, and service to God’s kingdom.

 Prospectus